-- Vitamin D: A deficiency of vitamin D may lead to the risk of sickness, so it is often recommended to be mindful of its dosage.
-Primary sources of vitmin D inlclude salmon, sardines, milk, shrimp and the sun!
+Vitamin D: A deficiency of vitamin D may lead to the risk of sickness, so it is often recommended to be mindful of its dosage.
+Primary sources include salmon, sardines, milk, shrimp, and the sun!

-2) Stock Up on Immune System Booster Foods
+2. Stock up on Immune System Boosting Foods

 Sumptuous consumption of healthy fats found in olive oil and salmon may promote the body’s response against pathogens.
 Ensuring your gut health by consuming fermented foods and probiotics, can help your immune system identify harmful pathogens in the gut effectively.
 Other sources include:

-- Papaya: Contains antioxidants like lycopene, that helps neutralize free radicals.
+Papaya: Contains antioxidants like lycopene, that help reduce the risk of several diseases and neutralize free radicals.

 Other sources include matcha or green tea powder, berries, mushrooms, and garlic, and they load your immune system with nutritive ammunition against disease-causing germs and bacteria.

 A moderate exercise regime can promote good immune health.
 Exercising is also known as one of the essential pillars of healthy living.
 It is known to help improve heart health, control body weight, and assists in protecting the body against an array of diseases.
 Apart from these, daily exercise can help promote good circulation, allowing the cells and substances of the immune system to move freely throughout the body.
 Along with good food for proper nourishment and good immune support, our body also requires a moderate amount of exercise to stay in shape.
-It is recommended to engage in at least 150 minutes of moderate exercise per week (thats only around 20 minutes per day!).
+It is recommended to engage in at least 150 minutes of moderate exercise per week.
 This includes brisk walking, steady cycling, swimming, jogging, etc.

 Keeping your stress and anxiety levels under control is essential for maintaining proper immune health.
 A disturbed mind can cause chaos and lead to a lack of focus.
-This lack of focus in our day to day life may negatively impact the immune health.
-Stress for prolonged duration promotes inflammation along with immune imbalance.
+This lack of focus in our day-to-day life may negatively impact our immune health.
+Stress for a prolonged duration promotes inflammation along with immune imbalance.
 Activities like Yoga, mindfulness, meditation, journaling, and exercise can ensure a properly functioning immune system.
 In case your stress levels are shooting up, try seeing a therapist or engaging in mindful self-talks.

 Have you noticed how you’re asked to rest when you’re sick and not feeling well?
 That’s because immunity and sleep are very tightly knit.
 If your sleeping patterns are unhealthy, you might be more susceptible to illness.
 By ensuring that you get at least 7 hours of sleep daily, you can help promote good immune health naturally.
 In case you have trouble sleeping, try reducing your screen time (phone, laptops, monitor, etc.), especially when you’re about to sleep.
 This way, you ensure the blue light exposure is less as it has the potential to disturb the circadian rhythm – otherwise known as the body’s natural wake-sleep cycle.

-Hydration doesn’t necessarily ensure that your body is protected against germs or viruses – but avoid dehydration is extremely essential for overall health.
-Disturbances in mood, physical performance, digestion, and overall health, are signs of dehydration.
+Hydration doesn’t necessarily ensure that your body is protected against germs or viruses – but avoiding dehydration is extremely essential for overall health.
+Disturbances in the mood, physical performance, digestion, and overall health, are signs of dehydration.
 This can make our bodies susceptible to illness.
 Consuming enough fluids can ensure that the harmful toxins in the body are washed away.
-Although tea and juices sound exciting, nothing beats water as it is free of calories, additives and sugar!
+Although tea and juices sound exciting, nothing beats water as it is free of calories, additives, and sugar.